How to survive long bus trips

 Take along some small change

-You might want to buy something at the garage stop.
+You might want to buy something at the garage.
 You might also need to use the toilet.
 In Germany, you have to pay to access the toilet.
 And the machines only accept coins.
-You also should pay for anything you buy in smaller notes as it will take longer if you have bigger notes.
-No one wants the bus driving away from them whilst buying a snack.
+You should also pay for anything you buy in smaller notes, as it will take longer if you have bigger notes.
+No one wants the bus driving away from them while buying a snack.

 Take note of the weather

-Like I said bring along a warm small blanket for when it gets chilly if you love sitting at the window like me then take along sunglasses.
+Like I said, bring along a warm, small blanket for when it gets chilly.
+If you love sitting at the window like me, then take along sunglasses.
 Have your small sunscreen with you.
-You can get sunburnt by sitting at a sunny window seat for hours.
-In my photo below with the red scarf it was a cold day in Paris.
-And it was warm in Baritslava but, it got colder during the evening.
-You should check the day and evening forecast to be safe.
+You can get sunburnt by sitting in a sunny window seat for hours.
+In my photo below, with the red scarf, it was a cold day in Paris.
+And it was warm in Bratislava, but it got colder during the evening.
+You should check the day and evening forecasts to be safe.

 Keep important things with you